-Best activities and watersports to do on Aruba
+Best activities and watersports to do in Aruba

 Aruba offers thrills and chills to the daring and fit, and easy outdoor fun to those with relaxation in mind.
-There is plenty of activities and things to do on Aruba, here are some of the best.
+There are plenty of activities, excursions and things to do in Aruba, here are some of the best.

 For every mountain biker negotiating rocky roads, and skydiver and parasailer enjoying a bird’s eye view, there are those strolling along the beach in quiet contemplation.
 While landsailors challenge the wind and hikers discover the challenging secrets of Arikok, kayakers and stand up paddleboarders prefer to just tune out.
 The energetic can make waves on a jet ski, waverunner, banana boat or tube; or hover above the surface in a water-propelled jetpack; others prefer to relax on a helmeted underwater walk or hooked up to a SNUBA harness.